dotlang/language/Enhancements.md

 The simplest language would have no special syntax for array or string or hash.
 But it won't be useful.

 ? - Remove special treatment for hash (except for hash literals).
 So name will be `hash<K,V>` and `[]` will become `set/get`.
 Like Java.

+? - Calling `==` for reference types, should invoke `equals` method or check equality of their references?